Knappek/ubuntu-virtualbox-environment/README.md

   3. `hdd_size_in_gb`: hard drive disk size in GB (integer)
   4. `swap_size_in_gb`: Swap size in GB (integer)
 3. start the VirtualBox
 4. open a shell (e.g. Git Bash), cd to the directory of the `Vagrantfile` and run `vagrant up`
 5. After the VM has been created, log in with the `vagrant` user and `vagrant` password
 6. Open the terminal
-7. Run: `sudo apt-get install vim git python-pip`
+7. Run: `sudo apt-get install build-essential libssl-dev libffi-dev python-dev vim git python-pip`
 8. Run: `sudo pip install ansible`
+9. Clone this project: `git clone https://github.com/Knappek/ansible.git`
-9. Open `roles/ubuntu.chef-workspace/defaults/main.yml`
+10. Open `roles/ubuntu.chef-workspace/defaults/main.yml`
-10. change the username
+11. change the username
-11. Create a sha-512 hashed User Password:
+12. Create a sha-512 hashed User Password:
   1. open https://www.mkpasswd.net/index.php
   2. enter your password
   3. choose type `crypt-sha512`
   4. click `Hash` and copy and paste the output to `user_password`
-11. check the other variables and adapt them to your wishes
+13. check the other variables and adapt them to your wishes
-12. If you have chosen `yes` for the variable `create_workspace`  do the following steps:
+14. If you have chosen `yes` for the variable `create_workspace`  do the following steps:
   1. delete the encrypted file `roles/ubuntu.chef-workspace/vars/git-credentials.yml as you need to create a new one with your own encryption key
   2. create a file called `.vault_password_file` in the same directory as the `sity.yml`.
 This file should include your personal password which will be used to encrypt and decrypt files
   3. go to directory `roles/ubuntu.chef-workspace/vars` in your shell